 Mary Magdalene flashes back to the time she was caught in the act of adultery and the religious leaders sought to stone her; Jesus delivered her with tenderness and grace.
 There are many more flashback scenes that paint the picture of the passion story.

 This film leaves no doubt of the evil that drives the story of The Passion of Christ.
-The presence and essence of evil is intensely palpable, which is so often lacking in other motion pictures about Christ from the past.
+The presence and essence of evil are intensely palpable, which is so often lacking in other motion pictures about Christ from the past.
 Hopefully, viewers also find the essence of Christ' love for humanity, and for them as individuals, as they come to understand the sacrifice He made on their behalf.

-Without question this is the most authentic film of Jesus Christ in the history of film making; it is also the most powerful.
+Without question this is the most authentic film of Jesus Christ in the history of filmmaking; it is also the most powerful.
 The entire movie is in Aramaic, the language of the day for Jewish people in first century Israel.
-It adds profoundly to the realism of movie.
+It adds profoundly to the realism of the movie.
 There are subtitles in English.
 The movie is honest and faithful to the time - from the costumes, the landscape, the city, the depiction of the political and religious climate, the props, the portrayals of characters, the script - everything.
 Viewers are there, in the moment, in the scene.
 You can hear, see, feel, and taste the story of Jesus Christ from the garden to the cross.
 You can feel the emotions, and the emotional connection the characters have.

 The most graphic and horrifying scene in the movie is the flogging scene.
 The sadistic brutality has made many turn away.
 It is a lengthy, gory scene.
 Although the Bible doesn't describe the flogging in such detail, perhaps Gibson researched what floggings were like in that time and location of the world.
 There was much controversy about whether the extreme graphic depiction and length of the scene were necessary and even authentic.
 In an interview by Scott Ross of the 700 Club, actor Jim Caviezel, who portrayed Jesus, got to the heart of the matter: "People turn their eyes away when they see it, and what they're seeing is their own sin, and it is not wanting to deal with they're own sin."